aktionariat/contracts/doc/recoverable.md

 ## Collateral

 As a collateral, the share tokens themselves can be used.
 E.g. if you lost your key, get a friend to stake their shares for you.
 A custom collateral (ERC20 token) can be set by the issuer.
 Using a stablecoin like XCHF has the advantage that during the waiting period the amount staked is not subject to the volatility of Ether.
-Ether is not suppored as collateral, but the issuer could decide to accept wrapped ether.
+Ether is not supported as collateral, but the issuer could decide to accept wrapped ether.

 ## Example